pedrolcl/portableqtapp/README.md

-For an application to be truly portable, Qt style settings need to be forced to use the [INI file format](http://doc.qt.io/qt-5/qsettings.html#Format-enum) instead of the native style, and the users should be able to load and save the settings to a file name and place of their choice.
+For an application to be truly portable, Qt style settings need to be forced to use the [INI file format](http://doc.qt.io/qt-5/qsettings.html#Format-enum) instead of the native format, and the users should be able to load and save the settings to a file name and place of their choice.

 A PortableSettings class is provided, implementing a [Singleton pattern](https://en.wikipedia.org/wiki/Singleton_pattern),